 At Fission, we started by designing a file system that is available to both developers who want to build and host apps, and the people who use these apps.

 We have designed what we call Web Native File System, pronounced and written as WinFS.
-It is built on top of other open protocols, including the InterPlanetary File System (IPFS), which you can learn more about in the appendix.
+It is built on top of other open protocols, including the InterPlanetary File System (IPFS).

 We intend to design and share the WinFS specification in the open, and contribute it as an open standard, with open source implementations that anyone can use.